-1. United States Copper Index Fund (NYSEARCA:CPER)
+1. United States Copper Index Fund (ARCA:CPER)

 The United States Copper Index Fund aims to give investors exposure to a portfolio of copper futures without using a commodity futures account.
 It tracks the performance of the SummerHaven Copper Index Total Return (INDEXNYSEGIS:SCITR), which is calculated based on certain copper futures contracts selected on a monthly basis.

-2. Global X Copper Miners ETF (NYSEARCA:COPX)
+2. Global X Copper Miners ETF (ARCA:COPX)

-The fund tracks the Solactive Global Copper Miners Total Return Index, which covers copper exploration companies, developers and producers.
-Some of the top holdings in the fund include Hudbay Minerals (NYSE:HBM), Kaz Minerals (LON:KAZ), Capstone Mining (TSX:CS), and Freeport-McMoRan (NYSE:FCX).
+The Global X Copper Miners ETF tracks the Solactive Global Copper Miners Index, which covers copper exploration companies, developers and producers.
+Some of the top holdings in the fund include Ivanhoe Mines (TSX:IVN,OTCQX:IVPAF), Southern Copper (NYSE:SCCO) and Freeport-McMoRan (NYSE:FCX).

-This is an updated version of an article originally published on Copper Investing News on November 25, 2015.
+This is an updated version of an article originally published by the Investing News Network in 2015.

-Securities Disclosure: I, Teresa Matich, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.

 - Copper Reserves: Top 5 Countries (Updated 2023) ›

 - Top Copper Production by Country | INN ›